-Your Mediocre Time Tracking is Costly
+Your Mediocre Time And Expense Tracking is Costly

 As an organization that requires project accounting, you know the frustration of dealing with timesheets and expense reports.
 Tracking and properly attributing time to projects is the basis of your business, but inaccuracies can crush your margins and over time, erode revenue.
 Any time lost is time left unbilled and that means your clients may be getting free work out of your most valuable assets.